ciudadlas/ViewControllerInteractiveTransitionExample/README.md

 # ViewControllerInteractiveTransitionExample

-This is an example of how to create a custom and interactive transition when switching between view controllers.

 ![ScreenShot](/preview/example.gif)

 This is an example of how to create a custom and interactive transition when switching between view controllers.
 On a high level, there are 3 steps to building the animation.